 - Technical Theater

 Students may take as many classes as fit comfortably in their schedule.
-Placement in advanced level courses is easy to arrange.
-Please contact us for instructions.
+For advanced classes that require instructor approval, please contact us before enrolling.

 Nov 15 – Financial Aid Deadline